 3. Frequent contact with native speakers

 I never became proficient in listening and speaking while studying high school and college languages, because my teachers were non-native teachers with limited proficiency, Furthermore, there was no atmosphere to immerse myself into the study of the people and cultures of the languages I was studying.
-After I started to study Chinese Mandarin, I was immersed into the language with five or six different native speakers six hours a day five days a week.
-The foreign language became part of our lives and we lived it with numerous extra-curricular activities like Mandarin movies and field trips to Chinese speaking communities in San Francisco.
+After I started to study Chinese Mandarin, I was immersed in the language with five or six different native speakers six hours a day five days a week.
+The foreign language became part of our lives and we lived it with numerous extra-curricular activities like Mandarin movies and field trips to Chinese-speaking communities in San Francisco.
 Contact with native speakers and total immersion has also aided me in learning Taiwanese and the Thai language.

 4. Listening and speaking should be learned and practiced first.

 In high school and college foreign language classes, I was only introduced to reading and writing, and there was very little listening and speaking.
 I learned next to nothing about the phonetics of the languages and hence had difficulty with pronunciation, speaking, and reading aloud.
 I remember not having much fun learning these languages by only reading.
 Learning to listen and speak first in my Mandarin class was very challenging but also a lot of fun.
 After learning the basic sounds and tones, we started learning daily dialogs based on real-life situations.
 I remember memorizing the dialog the night before and then reciting it in class the next morning in the form of a role play with another student.
 Memorization and practice with dialogs helped me greatly in creating my original sentences and conversations.